thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 ### Proposal

-We will be Developing a New API in Thanos to calculate series cardinality through Thanos Receiver.
+We will be Developing a new API in Thanos to calculate series cardinality through Thanos Receiver.

 #### API Design

-The new API will have the following endpoint:
+The new API will have the following endpoint-

+`GET /api/v1/cardinality`

-`/api/v1/cardinality`: It will retrieve the series cardinality information.
+It will retrieve the series cardinality information.

+The API will accept the following query parameters:

+- topK : (optional) An integer specifying the top K results to return for each category.
+Default is 10.
+- selector : (optional) A PromQL selector that will be used to filter series that must be analyzed.
+- focusLabel : (optional) A string representing the label name for which you want to retrieve the series count by its unique values.
+When provided, the API response will include the `seriesCountByFocusLabelValue` field, containing the unique values for the specified label and their corresponding series counts.

 The API response will contain

 - `totalSeries`: Total number of series.